 … [I]t sickened me to see Alf Kumalo, one of the greats of SA photography, making a cameo appearance as an avuncular has-been whose only contribution to the narrative is giving the Marinovich character a warm welcome to The Star’s photographic department.
 And – ah, yes – he also gets to admonish a young township radical who rails against members of the Bang Bang Club “profiting” from the suffering of black victims.
 According to the movie, Kumalo did not share a single nugget of photographic wisdom with the young bucks.
 Those who worked at The Star, and other photographers who interacted with the Bang Bang Club in the field, will tell you tales to the contrary.Those of us who have been around for some time in this crazy trade of words and pictures know that Oosterbroek, for one, spent many hours learning from Kumalo – about the finer points of photography, but also survival tips in the hot spots where the younger man was robbed of his wife’s car, was shot and generally abused by fighters across the divide.
 There were others too: photographers Walter Dhladhla, Elmond Jiyane and Juda Ngwenya, to mention a few, who, because of their knowledge of the townships and the languages spoken there, were always eager to help photographers and journalists not familiar with the terrain.

-Meanwhile, the paper for the black middle class, The City Press, just copied Bill Keller’s review from The New York Times.
+The paper for the South African black middle class, The City Press, just copied Bill Keller’s piece from The New York Times.

-* Seun Kuti–Faaji Agba opened for him at Celebrate Brooklyn–has something to say to hip hop.
-Listen up 50 Cent, Officer Ricky and Lil Wayne:
+Seun Kuti has something to say to hip hop.
+Listen up 50 Cent, Officer Ricky and Lil Wayne.